- Arts and Design»

 Step 1: Measure the length of one side of your cone and the circumference of the bottom of your cone (the distance around the base of your cone).

-Step 2: Using a ruler, draw a line on your template paper that is the length of the side of your cone PLUS 1 inch (Point A to B on diagram to the right).
+Step 2: Using a ruler, draw a line on your template paper that is the length of the side of your cone PLUS 1 inch (Point A to B on diagram above).
 This additional inch will give you some fabric to fold under the bottom of cone.

 Step 3: Then using your compass, draw a curved line starting from point B that is equal to the circumference of the base of your cone PLUS 1 inch (Point B to C).
 This additional inch in width will create some overlap for the seam that runs along the side of your cone.